agray998/python-exercises/README.md

-Rock-paper-scissors.py takes two players' names and choices of move, and determines the winner using a dictionary. iteration.py runs a while loop for five iterations, each iteration takes a user input name and prints [name] is awesome! gradecalc.py calculates a percentage mark out of 100 based on input assessment scores, and returns this percentage along with a grade from A-D or a failure to pass message.
+Rock-paper-scissors.py takes two players' names and choices of move, and determines the winner using a dictionary. iteration.py runs a while loop for five iterations, each iteration takes a user input name and prints [name] is awesome! gradecalc.py calculates a percentage mark out of 100 based on input assessment scores, and returns this percentage along with a grade from A-D or a failure to pass message. list.py takes a list of numbers as input, as well as a bound to search for numbers less than, and prints a new list consisting of values from the input list less than the bound.